 Application : Applied Explanation : on application of the The Board shall ensure that it is supported by a suitably qualified and competent Group Secretary, who plays an important advisory role and fulfils the functions for which he/she has been appointed. practice At SDP, the function of the Group Secretary is not combined with any other position.
-This is to ensure that the Group Secretary's role which requires impartiality when providing advice on governance issues is not compromised.
+This is to ensure that the Group Secretary's role, which requires impartiality when providing advice on governance issues, is not compromised.
+Puan Azrin Nashiha Abdul Aziz is the Group Secretary of the Company, a position she has held from 1 February 2020.
+Puan Azrin holds a degree in Law from the University of Newcastle-Upon-Tyne, United Kingdom and a Certificate in Legal Practice from the Legal Profession Qualifying Board, Malaysia.
+She also holds a Postgraduate Diploma in Strategic Management from the University of Technology Malaysia.
+She is a licensed company secretary and an affiliate of the Malaysian Institute of Chartered Secretaries and Administrators.
 The Group Secretary, as key resource support, ensures that the Board operates effectively, and high standards of governance practices are upheld.
 The role of the Group Secretary includes: Advising the Board on its roles and responsibilities; Facilitating the orientation of new Directors and assist in Directors' training and development; Advising the Directors on corporate disclosures and compliance with company and securities regulations as well as listing requirements including: disclosure of interests in securities; disclosure of any conflict of interest in a transaction involving the Group; prohibition of dealing in securities; and restrictions on disclosure of price-sensitive information.

-Managing processes pertaining to shareholders' meetings; Monitoring corporate governance development and assist the Board in applying governance practices to meet the Board's needs and stakeholders' expectations; and • Serving as a focal point for stakeholders' communication and engagement on corporate governance issues.
+- Managing processes pertaining to shareholders' meetings; - Monitoring corporate governance development and assist the Board in applying governance practices to meet the Board's needs and stakeholders' expectations; and - Serving as a focal point for stakeholders' communication and engagement on corporate governance issues.

 The Group Secretary organises and provides assistance at Board and Board Committee meetings.
-In this respect, the Group Secretary has the following key responsibilities: Assist the Chairman in planning the Board activities; Draft the schedule of Board activities for the financial year; Ensure meetings are arranged and held accordingly; • Draw up meeting agendas in consultation with the Board Chairman and maintains the minutes; Ensure the presence of a quorum at the meeting;
+In this respect, the Group Secretary has the following key responsibilities:

-• Attend Board and Board Committee meetings and ensures the proceedings of meetings are recorded and the minutes circulated in a timely manner;Ensure structured communication channels between the Board and Board Committees; and Ensure Board Committees' recommendations presented to the Board are supported by papers that explain the rationale for the Committees' recommendations.
+- Assists the Chairman in planning the Board activities; - Drafts the schedule of Board activities for the financial year; - Ensures meetings are arranged and held accordingly; - Draws up meeting agendas in consultation with the Board Chairman and maintains the minutes; - Ensures the presence of a quorum at the meeting; - Attends Board and Board Committee meetings and ensures the proceedings of meetings are recorded and the minutes circulated in a timely manner; - Ensures structured communication channels between the Board and Board Committees; and - Ensures Board Committees' recommendations presented to the Board are supported by papers that explain the rationale for the Committees' recommendations.

 The Group Secretary, who is also a member of the Company's Plantation Leadership Committee (PLC), works closely with the Group Managing Director in ensuring timely and appropriate information flow between the Board, Board Committees and PLC.

 The Group Secretary's position is subject to a fixed tenure.
-The renewal of the contract, together with the performance of the Group Secretary is tabled to the Nomination & Remuneration Committee (NRC) and the Board for recommendation and approval, respectively.
-Puan Azrin Nashiha Abdul Aziz was appointed as the Acting Group Secretary on 1 February 2020 and redesignated as the Group Secretary on 26 August 2020.
-The former Group Secretary, Puan Norzilah Megawati Abdul Rahman, who was appointed on 1 December 2017 had retired from her position on 1 February 2020.
-Puan Azrin holds a degree in Law from the University of Newcastle-Upon-Tyne, United Kingdom and Certificate in Legal Practice from the Legal Profession Qualifying Board, Malaysia.
-She also holds a Postgraduate Diploma in Strategic Management from the University of Technology Malaysia.
-She is a licensed company secretary and an affiliate of the Malaysian Institute of Chartered Secretaries and Administrators.
-The profile of the Group Secretary is available online on SDP's website, in the Our People section, at https://www.simedarbyplantation.com .
-Explanation : for departure are required to complete the columns below.
-Non-large companies are nplete the columns below.
-Measure : Timeframe : 1
+The renewal of the contract, together with the performance of the Group Secretary is tabled to the NRC and the Board for recommendation and approval, respectively.

+The profile of the Group Secretary is available online on SDP's website, in the Our Leaders section, at www.simedarbyplantation.com.

+for departure

+Explanation

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure : Timeframe :